nic-dgl104-spring-2026/assignment-1-programming-articles-Ancient-Davey/.github/Week 3/Activities.md

 For this I made "updateListView" as a reusable block that is easily implemented by just calling it and I made Screen1 to initialize "initView" and "updateListView".
+This helps reduce repeating the same blocks multiple times and keeps the code shorter.
+It also makes future changes easier because if I need to change how the list updates, I only need to change it in one place instead of everywhere it’s used.
+It also improves consistency since the same logic is always used when updating the list.